swch/slate/source/includes/_messages.md

 Termination type | Description
 ---------------- | -----------
-BILLABLE | Job completed successfully USER_DATA_FAILURE | There was an issue with data supplied by the user like a TFA code or password SITE_INTERACTION_FAILURE | Strivve's robot was unable to crawl the site PROCESS_FAILURE | There was an internal system failure - these happen very rarely and should be escallated immediately
+BILLABLE | Job completed successfully USER_DATA_FAILURE | There was an issue with data supplied by the cardholder like a TFA code or password SITE_INTERACTION_FAILURE | Cardsavr was unable to definitively place the card on the site PROCESS_FAILURE | There was an internal system failure - these happen very rarely and should be escallated immediately

 ## Get Credential Requests